jackyzha0/quartz/docs/index.md

 4. [[build|Build and preview]] Quartz
 5. [[hosting|Host]] Quartz online

-> [!info]
-> Coming from Quartz 3?
-See the [[migrating from Quartz 3|migration guide]] for the differences between Quartz 3 and Quartz 4 and how to migrate.

 ## 🔧 Features

 - [[Obsidian compatibility]], [[full-text search]], [[graph view]], note transclusion, [[wikilinks]], [[backlinks]], [[Latex]], [[syntax highlighting]], [[popover previews]], [[Docker Support]], and [many more](./features) right out of the box